awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-lifecycle.md

 For more information, see [Stop and Start Your Instance](Stop_Start.md)\.

+## Instance Hibernate \(Amazon EBS\-Backed Instances Only\)<a name="instance-hibernate"></a>

+When you hibernate an instance, we signal the operating system to perform hibernation \(suspend\-to\-disk\), which saves the contents from the instance memory \(RAM\) to your Amazon EBS root volume\.
+We persist the instance's Amazon EBS root volume and any attached Amazon EBS data volumes\.
+When you restart your instance, the Amazon EBS root volume is restored to its previous state and the RAM contents are reloaded\.
+Previously attached data volumes are reattached and the instance retains its instance ID\.

+When you hibernate your instance, it enters the `stopping` state, and then the `stopped` state\.
+We don't charge usage for a hibernated instance when it is in the `stopped` state, but we do charge while it is in the `stopping` state, unlike when you [stop an instance](#instance-stop-start) without hibernating it\.
+We don't charge usage for data transfer fees, but we do charge for the storage for any Amazon EBS volumes, including storage for the RAM data\.

+When you restart your hibernated instance, it enters the `pending` state, and in most cases, we move the instance to a new host computer\.
+Your instance may stay on the same host computer if there are no problems with the host computer\.

+Your instance retains its private IPv4 address, which means that an Elastic IP address associated with the private IPv4 address or network interface is still associated with your instance\.
+If your instance has an IPv6 address, it retains its IPv6 address\.

+For more information, see [Hibernate Your Instance](Hibernate.md)\.

 ## Instance Reboot<a name="instance-reboot"></a>

 You can reboot your instance using the Amazon EC2 console, a command line tool, and the Amazon EC2 API\.
 We recommend that you use Amazon EC2 to reboot your instance instead of running the operating system reboot command from your instance\.

-Rebooting an instance is equivalent to rebooting an operating system; the instance remains on the same host computer and maintains its public DNS name, private IP address, and any data on its instance store volumes\.
+Rebooting an instance is equivalent to rebooting an operating system\.
+The instance remains on the same host computer and maintains its public DNS name, private IP address, and any data on its instance store volumes\.
 It typically takes a few minutes for the reboot to complete, but the time it takes to reboot depends on the instance configuration\.

 Rebooting an instance doesn't start a new instance billing period; per second billing continues without a further one\-minute minimum charge\.